mattiagatti/intelligent_systems/README.md

+Datasets:
 - FIRE Dataset: https://www.kaggle.com/datasets/phylake1337/fire-dataset
 - Forest Fire Dataset: https://www.kaggle.com/datasets/mohnishsaiprasad/forest-fire-images/code
 - Landscape Dataset: https://www.kaggle.com/datasets/arnaud58/landscape-pictures

-The second dataset was used as a test set.
+The first two datasets have to be copied inside the datasets folder (adjust the paths if you choose different locations).
+The split script is used to split the first dataset between train set and test set (to compare the models without validation set bias).
+The second dataset is used as a big test set (4000 images after removing corrupted files) to evaluate model performance outside the starting dataset.
 The last dataset dataset can be useful to balance the number of non_fire samples of the first dataset.

 To install TensorFlow for R:
 1. Install RTools: https://cran.r-project.org/bin/windows/Rtools/